Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Introduction

-Accordingly, the goal of this paper is to lay the foundations for a framework through which one can co-design future mobility systems.
-Specifically, we show how to leverage the recently developed mathematical theory of co-design~\cite{Censi2015,Censi2016,Censi2017b}, which provides a general methodology to co-design complex systems in a modular and compositional fashion.
-This tool delivers the set of rational design solutions lying on the Pareto front, allowing to reason about the costs and benefits of the individual design options.
+Accordingly, the goal of this paper is to lay the foundations for a framework through which one can systematically co-design future mobility systems.
+Specifically, we show how to leverage a recently developed monotone theory of co-design~\cite{Censi2015,Censi2017b, Censi2017,censi2022}, which provides a general methodology to co-design complex systems in a modular and compositional fashion~\cite{zardiniIROS2020,zardiniECC21}.
+This tool delivers the set of rational design solutions lying on the Pareto front, allowing one to reason about costs and benefits of the individual design options.
 The framework is instantiated in the setting of co-designing intermodal mobility systems~\cite{SalazarLanzettiEtAl2019}, whereby fleets of self-driving vehicles provide on-demand mobility jointly with fleets of \glspl{abk:mmveh} such as \glspl{abk:es}, \glspl{abk:sb}, \glspl{abk:moped} and \glspl{abk:fcm}, and public transit.
-Aspects that are subject to co-design include fleet sizes, vehicle-specific characteristics for \glspl{abk:av} and \glspl{abk:mmveh}, and public transit service frequency.
+Aspects that are subject to co-design include fleet sizes, vehicle-specific characteristics for \glspl{abk:av} and \glspl{abk:mmveh}, and service features, such as public transit service frequency, prices, and serviced networks.